MewsSystems/gitbook-channel-manager-api/guidelines/requests.md

 [PlatformAddress]/api/channelManager/v1/[Operation]
 ```

-* **PlatformAddress** - the base address of the Mews platform, which depends on the environment \(e.g. test, demo, production\)
+* **PlatformAddress** - the base address of the Mews platform, which depends on the environment \(e.g. demo, production\)
 * **Operation** - the name of the API operation

 For each environment, the `clientToken` will be provided to you by Mews.
-For development purposes, use the [Test environment](environments.md#test-environment).
+For development purposes, use the [Demo environment](environments.md#demo-environment).

 > **Transport Layer Security:**
 > For security reasons, Mews API endpoints support TLS security protocol version 1.2 or higher.